-Notes to the financial statements For the year ended 31 March 2018
+Notes to the financial statements

 1. Financial risk management

 Financial risk factors

 The Group's business activities are set out on pages 2 to 3 within the Strategic Report.
 These activities expose the Group to a number of financial risks.
 The following describes the Group's objectives, policies and processes for managing these risks and the methods used to measure them.